Wade Family Medicine is an Select Health Patient-Centered Medical Home (PCMH)

 Although it has been a mindset of Wade Family Medicine since our inception, a PCMH treats the whole person in order to continuously improve their patients’ health.

-As a nationally recognized PCMH and in conjunction with Select Health, Wade Family Medicine meets or exceeds the measures of NCQA-defined standards:
+As a locally recognized PCMH and in conjunction with Select Health, Wade Family Medicine meets or exceeds the measures of NCQA-defined standards:

 - Enhancing practice access and continuity